synduce/Synduce/README_EVALUATION.md

 -> Try:
 ./atropos benchmarks/list/mps.ml
 ```
-The reviewers may be interested in running the tool with the `--acegis` option to run the baseline algorithm, the symbolic CEGIS.
-The `--ccegis` flag runs the concrete CEGIS algorithm that is discussed in Table 2.
+The reviewers may be interested in running the tool with the `--acegis` option to run the baseline
+algorithm, the symbolic CEGIS.
+The `--ccegis` flag runs the concrete CEGIS algorithm that is
+discussed in Table 2.

-The flags that need to be used to turn the optimizations discussed for Table 3 are also explained in the help message.
+The flags that need to be used to turn the optimizations discussed for Table 3 are also explained in
+the help message.

-Note that in the version submitted for review, grammar optimizations are off by default and the `--no-gropt` flag has no effect.
+Note that in the version submitted for review, grammar optimizations are off by default and the

-Finally, the reviewer can read the README.md file provided with the tool to write their own benchmark in the with the .pmrs extension (a special syntax to write pattern matching recursion schemes) or in the form of Ocaml programs (with the .ml extension).
+`--no-gropt` flag has no effect.
+The `--no-simplify` option is also irrelevant.

 ### Location of individual benchmarks

-The benchmarks are stored in the `benchmarks` folder, each subfolder containing a category of benchmarks.
+The benchmarks are stored in the `benchmarks` folder, each subfolder containing a category of
-Running `./benchmarks/report.py` will print a table that indicates where the file for each benchmark given in Table 1 is stored (after a usage message for the script, which is used to generate the tables).
+benchmarks.
+Running `./benchmarks/report.py` will print a table that indicates where the file for
+each benchmark given in Table 1 is stored (after a usage message for the script, which is used to
+generate the tables).

 ### Running the tool on a benchmark

-For example, we can run the tool on the `mips` example used in Section 1 (the input file is `benchmarks/tree/mips.pmrs`).
+For example, the reviewer can run the tool on the `mips` example used in Section 1 (the input file
+is `benchmarks/tree/mips.pmrs`).
 To do so, run `./atropos benchmarks/tree/mips.ml`.
+Synthesis should
-Synthesis should take less than a second.
+take less than a second.
 In the following, we detail the output produced by the tool.

-The first message is a confirmation of the synthesis problem the tool is trying to solve: it must find the implementation of `join1` and `s0` such that for any tree of integers `x`, the reference function `spec` composed with the representation function `repr` is equivalent to the recursion skeleton `target`:
+The first message is a confirmation of the synthesis problem the tool is trying to solve: it must
+find the implementation of `join1` and `s0` such that for any tree of integers `x`, the reference
+function `spec` composed with the representation function `repr` is equivalent to the recursion
+skeleton `target`:
 ```
  INFO :  Ψ (join1, s0) := ∀ x : int tree. (spec o repr)(x) = target(x)
 ```